 If a U.S. central conference was approved by General Conference and ratified, the legislative committee on U.S. matters would sunset.

-Since the creation of central conferences in the 1920s, Methodists have talked about creating a church structure to deal with solely U.S. concerns.
+Since the 1920s, Methodists have talked about creating a church structure to deal with solely U.S. concerns.
 Still, such proposals often have faced tough opposition.

 As recently as 2016, petitions to create a U.S. central conference and other proposed new regional structures didn’t make it out of committee at General Conference.
 Earlier, constitutional amendments to create uniform regional conferences around the globe gained approval at the 2008 General Conference, only to go down to defeat before annual conference voters.